 The COACH Coordinator assesses the idea and what resources may be needed to for a Community of Action (CoA).
 A Leader is assigned.
 Volunteers may be recruited, or the Community of Action may be filled with people chosen by the CoA Leader

-The shelf life of a COA should be short: experience tells us that the shorter the timeframe, the more productive the group.
-Each COA will assign individual roles and a schedule that works for the team (for example: a COA with a three-month timeline might find it useful to speak every two weeks).
+The shelf life of a CoA should be short: experience tells us that the shorter the timeframe, the more productive the group.
+Each CoA will have assigned roles, clear deliverables, and a virtual meeting schedule that works for the team.

-Operating as a community of equals with Leaders, Managers, and Core Working Groups, COA participants exchange ideas and information, enhance their understanding of a particular HI subject and seek answers to specific questions.The great thing about the COA community is that it connects people of different levels, from different cities, across multiple sectors, all working toward a common goal for a brief period of time.
+Operating as a community of equals with Leaders, Coordinators, and Contributors, CoA participants exchange ideas and information, enhance their understanding of a particular HI subject and seek answers to specific questions.The advantage of a CoA community is the ability to connect people of different levels, from different cities, across multiple sectors, all working toward a common goal for a brief period of time.

-Leading a COA is a great way to get a fresh perspective on a stale problem, or find a creative solution to a challenge.
-Joining a COA will introduce you to new colleagues, expand your career horizons, and add a publication to your resume.
+Leading a CoA is a great way to get a fresh perspective on a stale problem, or find a creative solution to a challenge.
+Joining a CoA will introduce you to new colleagues, expand your career horizons, and add a publication to your resume.
 See existing Communities of Action.